nlptechbook/BERTembeddings/README.md

 Well, it is intuitively clear that it should be an important word in terms of context.
 To choose one in a particular sentence, you can take advantage of attention weights generated in the encoder layers.
 Here is the code:

-Before going any further, let's look at the tokens for which we're goint to obtain the matrix of attention weights:
+Before going any further, let's look at the tokens for which we're going to obtain the matrix of attention weights:
 ```python
 tokenizer.convert_ids_to_tokens(tokenized_text[0])
 ```